turbot/steampipe/design/adding_to_workspace_profile.md

 // Only add keys which are not nil func (t *Query) ConfigMap() map[string]interface{} {}

-// Merge :: merge other options over the the top of this options object
+// Merge :: merge other options over the top of this options object
 // i.e. if a property is set in otherOptions, it takes precedence func (t *Query) Merge(otherOptions Options) {
   // make sure this is the type we want